voschezang/coding-handbook/product-management.md

 Two different methods to plan work:

 - Sprints of 1-4 weeks.
 See [scrum-guide.md](scrum-guide.md).
 The team commits to a single short-term goal and comes up with a plan to reach it.
 This commitment is motivational  rather than an obligatory: left-over tasks should be seen as a possibility of improvement rather than a failure.
 In cross-functional teams the diversity of the work in the sprint may be taken into account.
-- No sprints, but instead use a continuously updated backlog.
+- No sprints, but instead use a continuously updated product backlog.
 Whenever a task is finished the tasks that is at the top of the backlog can be picked up.
 This requires a limit on the amount of work in progress.
 The team has more freedom and should have a high level of discipline.

 **Prioritization of work in progress**
 Maximize flow and minimize inventory (i.e. unfinished tasks, unmerged code).
 Prefer finishing tasks over starting new tasks.
 Address blocked task immediately instead of avoiding them.
 Find an optimal number of tasks to work on at the same time (within a team).